 Getting your company compliant under SOC 2 will not only bring it credibility and trust, it will also produce tangible security benefits that will benefit the organization for years to come.

-If you’re interested in learning about how Sqreen can help you achieve SOC 2 compliance by helping you protect your customer data and respond to attacks, sign up for a demo.
+If you’re interested in learning about how Sqreen can help you achieve SOC 2 compliance by helping you protect your customer data and respond to attacks, check out how productboard uses Sqreen for their compliance efforts or sign up for a demo.

 This post was written by Carlos Schults.
 Carlos is a .NET software developer with experience in both desktop and web development, and he’s now trying his hand at mobile.
 He has a passion for writing clean and concise code, and he’s interested in practices that help you improve app health, such as code review, automated testing, and continuous build.